 Missing Ohio teen located in Florida after logging in to World of Warcraft account

-Thomas Ebersole, 31, was arrested last Wednesday at his Dunnellon home, according to the Marion County Sheriff’s Office.
-The area is about 80 miles (130 kilometers) north of Tampa.
-Police in Lima, Ohio, about 80 miles ( 130 kilometers) northwest of Columbus, had reported the girl missing on Dec.
+Thomas Ebersole, 31, was arrested last Wednesday at his Dunnellon home, according to the Marion County Sheriff's Office.
+The area is about 80 miles north of Tampa.
+Police in Lima, Ohio, about 80 miles northwest of Columbus, had reported the girl missing on Dec.
 28.

 Investigators made contact with Ebersole at his home, and he initially denied knowing the girl, officials said.
 But he eventually admitted that he had driven to Ohio to meet the teen and brought her back to his home, authorities said.
 Ebersole also told investigators that he was in a romantic relationship with the girl and was going to hide her in his home until they could get married.